JialingYu/AI-for-Trading/natural language processing/README.md

 - normalization: start with a plain text sentence, normalize it by converting to lower case and removing puntuations
 - tokenization: split the sentence into words(tokens) using a tokenizer
 - stop words removal: remove stop word to reduce the vocabulary you have to deal with
-- apply lemmatization and stemming to reduce the words to the stem form
+- stemming and lemmatization: apply lemmatization and stemming to reduce the words to the stem form

-#### 1.1. capture text data
+#### 1.1.
+Capture text data
 Typical source of data including
 - .txt file(plain text): os library: can be read using python built in file input mechanism
 ```python